alphagov/govuk-developer-docs/source/manual/welcome-to-2nd-line.html.md

 If you need a whole shift swap, arrange this with another developer from your team.

-For either of the above, let the 2nd line delivery manager know so they update Pager Duty and the schedule.
+For either of the above, let the 2nd line delivery manager know.
+Please update the schedule on [Pager Duty](https://governmentdigitalservice.pagerduty.com/schedules#?offset=5).

 If you cannot make your shift because you’re ill, message the delivery manager and #govuk-2ndline Slack channel.